deepgram-devs/deepgram-self-hosted-installation-scripts/README.md

 The Docker path writes its compose/TOML output into `$HOME/deepgram-self-hosted/` on the target host.

-`artifacts/` and ad-hoc test output under `test-leah/` are gitignored, along with local env/secret files.
+`artifacts/` and ad-hoc test output are gitignored, along with local env/secret files.

 ## Adding Providers